First Day Off To College + Huge Surprise

 Mom told me to pack up all my belongings I wanted to take to Cal Lu College.
 “Load everything inside the Cadillac and leave what you didn’t need in your room,” she said.

 I loaded up the car.
 The Trunk was primarily full of Tennis gear and zero School books.
 Of course, I hadn’t been given those yet.
 As a Freshman, I needed to arrive at school two days earlier than others for School Orientation.
-They took us around campus and educated us on the places where we would have lectures and anywhere else we might need to be.
+They took us around campus and educated us on the places where we would have lectures and other areas we might need to visit.
 We also needed to know where the cafeteria was.

 I was going to be one of the many students living inside the dorms—for me, the Freshman dorms—which were definitely not the cream of the crop accommodation.
 Next, I would meet my roommate, the funniest student from Japan.